 “Oh, I would know more about what a mortal man can be helped to make than you,” I say, pressing two fingers into one cheek beneath eyes gone sly.
 “I have experience.”
 Again I lean forward and rest my head, tracing slow circles on his shaggy chest.
 “Now, as I said, you rest.”

-“I suppose we do have to return to the inn soon, do we not, so I can make my,” he grimaces, “apologies?”
+“I suppose we do have to return to the inn soon, do we not, so I can make more,” he clears his throat, “acquaintances?”

 “What?
 That’s for the morrow before you continue your journey, silly,” I say, rubbing his head.
 “No, handsome, you must rest because I want more.
 You did well, though!
 A very good beginning.”